joelnedev/Platyborg/README.md

 As noted above, you can contribute to the bot by

--Commenting on issues/pull requests
+- Commenting on issues/pull requests
--Creating issues or starting discussions
+- Creating issues or starting discussions
--Emailing me
+- Emailing me

 ### Programming